History of Louisiana Boys State

 The first program at Pelican Boys State had 110 citizens.
 Dr. Powell’s book, “Louisiana Government at a Glance,” served as the the Boys State handbook for many years.
 It was written into a textbook called “Premier of Government In Louisiana.”
 So successful and effective was the book that in 1946 it was adopted as a state high school civics book.

 Those two pioneers were followed by Dr. Arthur “A.R.”
 Choppin, another member of the LSU faculty.
 He served as Director of Louisiana Boys State for 32 years.
 In recognition of Dr. Choppin’s great service and dedication, the A.R.
 Choppin Award is given each year in recognition of the Citizen who best embodies the traits and ideals of the program.
-In 1974, Albert Clary, the Registrar of LSU and Assistant to the Vice-Chancellor was named Director of both the Boys and Girls State programs.
-Upon his retirement, Ms. D’Ann Morris, also an LSU employee, became the director of both programs.
+He was followed as director in 1974 by our second-longest serving director, Albert Clary, LSU Registrar.

-Since its inception over 80 years ago, Louisiana Boys State has altered the lives of some estimated 25,000 young men in the State of Louisiana.
+Since its inception over 85 years ago, Louisiana Boys State has altered the lives of close to 30,000 young men in the State of Louisiana.

 What is Boys Nation?